 Maintains records of correspondence of faxes, e-mails, IRB/JCCI submissions, FDA submissions, etc.

-Participates in orientation process for new Clinical Research Nurses and Clinical Associates, including mentoring and preceptoring
+Participates in orientation process for new Clinical Research Nurses and Clinical Associates, including mentoring and precepting.

-Given opportunities, authors/coauthors manuscripts for publication in the nursing literature and/or presentation at conferences related to areas of expertise
+Authors/coauthors manuscripts for publication in the nursing literature and/or presentation at conferences related to areas of expertise.

 Takes advantage of opportunities to make presentations in local community regarding research projects, areas of expertise, etc.

-3. Evaluation: Evaluates the effectiveness of nursing care s/he has planned, administered, or delegated
+Evaluates the effectiveness of nursing care s/he has planned, administered, or delegated.

-Evaluates patient=s response to interventions outlined on study protocol; proposes alternative methods to meet individual patient needs;
+Evaluates patient's response to interventions outlined on study protocol.

 Evaluates effectiveness of nursing care planned on a long-term basis.